 Whatever ingredients you wish to add, the main star of the show is the smoky aubergine!

 - Lemon - If you can, always use fresh lemon juice and not the stuff from a bottle, it will taste so much nicer, trust me!
+As you are just using the juice from the lemon, unwaxed lemons are good to use.

-- Olive Oil - I use this Filippo Berio Extra Virgin Olive Oil, always use the best quality oil you can.
+- Olive Oil - I use this Filippo Berio Extra Virgin Olive Oil.
+Always use the best quality oil you can.

 - Salt - I LOVE this Cornish sea salt, but any sea salt will work.
 Avoid table salt as this is highly processed.